devblogs-ir/Over-dotnet-CLI/README.md

 # Over-dotnet-CLI

-##build a project with this structure
+## 1- build a project with this structure

 ```
 ---- [your-solution-name]